bigeyesung/teris/README.md

 # 7-3.[Algorithm]
 ### In general rule of thumb, current algorithm is that for each brick to find empty space.
 In terms of scalibility, I think it can be improved.
 One potential solution is to use multi-processing more(which I have use in one place) or distributed system to accelerate game.
 ### The other idea is to use collision approach, one thing I would like to try is to use "AABB" tree collision.
 It is used for 2D space traversal.
-If we have many bricks and large tetris game, searching location would also be time-consuming.
-So better use other tree/ data scructures to help program run faster.
+Considering many bricks and large tetris games, searching location would also be time-consuming.
+So it is better use other tree/ data scructures to help program running faster.

 # 8.TestFiles